luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 It became a parable for digital miscommunication, revealing a deeply human thing happening in a chaotic world - where expectations clash, systems fail, and nobody brings the same map.

 ## 🎭 The Setup: Lou - the Structured & Creative Neurodivergent
-Lou Wall transforms a chaotic online interaction into a **PowerPoint-powered pop musical**, revealing both brilliance and burnout.
+Lou Wall transforms a chaotic online interaction into a **PowerPoint-powered pop musical**, revealing both brilliance and the exhaustion of managing overwhelming social chaos.

+.
 Her behaviours reflect traits common in autistic or OCD-style cognition:
 - ✅ **Plans ahead**: Converts the event into a structured musical narrative
 - ✅ **Manages ambiguity**: Clearly states "It's free" and sets boundaries
 - ✅ **Assumes systems work logically**: Expects Facebook Marketplace to follow rules